v0lck3r/CCSC_BootCamp_Training/README.md

 ## Build Your Own Path :<a name="build" />

+"The Quieter You Become, The More You Are Able To Hear" – Rumi

 ## Linux For CTFs :<a name="linux" />
 #### [Day 0](https://github.com/v0lck3r/CCSC_BootCamp_Training/tree/main/Linux_Intro) `Linux_Intro slides`: